Kalyani, West Bengal: Education

 Kalyani's schools are run by the state government or private institution.
 Bengali and English are the primary languages of instruction.
 Schools in Kalyani follow the "10+2+3" plan.
 After completing their secondary education, students typically enroll in schools that have a higher secondary facility and are affiliated with the West Bengal Council of Higher Secondary Education, the ICSE, or the CBSE.
 They usually choose a focus on liberal arts, business, or science.
 Vocational programs are also available.
-Among the schools in Kalyani whose mode of instruction is English include Julien Day School, Jawahar Navodaya Vidyalaya, Springdale High School, Garden High School, IISER Kolkata Campus (in Mohanpur); while Kalyani University Experimental High School and Pannalal Institution and a lot of other schools instructs in Bengali.
+Among the schools in Kalyani whose mode of instruction is English include Julien Day School, Jawahar Navodaya Vidyalaya, Oriental Public School, Springdale High School, Garden High School, IISER Kolkata Campus (in Mohanpur); while Kalyani University Experimental High School and Pannalal Institution and a lot of other schools instructs in Bengali.